IsaiasLeos/FRIC/README.md

 </p>

-> The purpose of the Software Requirements Specification (SRS) is to give the customer a clear and precise
+> The purpose of the Software Requirements Specification (SRS) is to give the customer a clear and precise description of the functionality of the Findings and Reporting Information Console (FRIC) System.
+The SRS divides the system requirements into two parts, behavioral and non-behavioral requirements.
+The behavioral requirements describe the interaction between the system and its environment.
+Non-behavioral requirements relate to the definition of the attributes of the product as it performs its functions.
+This includes performance requirements of the product.
+The intended audience of the SRS is Dr. Oscar Perez, Mr. Vincent Fonseca, Ms.
+Herandy Vazquez, Ms. Theresa Provencio, Mr. Angel E. Avila, Mr. Juan Ulloa, Mr. John Rivers, Mr. Andres Cuevas, and the Software Engineering teams.
+This document serves as an agreement between both parties regarding the product to be developed.

 ### 🏠 [Homepage](https://github.com/IsaiasLeos/FRIC)